MichaelKreil/twitter-analysis2/README.md

 But I managed to collect 23 billion tweets (120 TB uncompressed, 5 TB compressed).
 Each tweet is archived as API JSON response, so no images or videos.

-Here is an example [docs/georgefloyd6_2020-06-02-extract.jsonstream.xz](https://github.com/MichaelKreil/twitter-analysis2/blob/master/docs/georgefloyd6_2020-06-02-extract.jsonstream.xz) (first 10'000 tweets of this day)
+Here is an example [docs/georgefloyd6_2020-06-02-extract.jsonstream.xz](https://github.com/MichaelKreil/twitter-analysis2/blob/master/docs/georgefloyd6_2020-06-02-extract.jsonstream.xz) (The first 10,000 tweets of the day.
+The entire day comprises 32 million tweets, 177 GB uncompressed, 9.7 GB compressed.)

 A list of all queries can be found here: [docs/queries.tsv](https://github.com/MichaelKreil/twitter-analysis2/blob/master/docs/queries.tsv)